Arthgyaan

 Calculator for LTCG grandfathering

-Our goal-based investing calculator contains a dedicated sheet for calculation of equity grandfathering including the NAVs from AMFI as well as the stock prices from NSE/BSE for 31-Jan-2018.
+Our goal-based investing calculator contains a dedicated sheet to calculate equity grandfathering, including the NAVs from AMFI and the stock prices from NSE/BSE for 31st January 2018.

 Equity LTCG Grandfathering Calculation